andrew-edwards/empirical-dyn-mod/README.md

 **Initial investigations and ideas regarding Empirical Dynamic Modelling.
 Andrew Edwards**

-This repository includes a library of papers plus some of the code used by the data-alternative working group at the "Incorporating an ecosystem approach into single-species stock assessments" workshop in Nanaimo, November 2016, as well as ongoing work here.
+This repository includes a library of papers plus some of the code used by the data-alternative working group at the "Incorporating an ecosystem approach into single-species stock assessments" workshop in Nanaimo, November 2016, as well as ongoing work.
 Any results are to be considered preliminary unless later published.
 Work inititated through discussions between Carrie Holt, Sue Grant and Andrew Edwards.

 It should be useful for those interested in getting started with EDM (see **code/rEDMtutorial/**) or those collaborating with us.